grenaud/schmutzi/README.md

 Frequently asked questions:
 -------------------------------------------------------------------------------------

-- How should I prepare the BAM file as input for endoCaller ?
+- How should I prepare the BAM file as input for endoCaller?

-   As we mention above the, data must be aligned and ideally, wrapped around the ends.
+   As we mentioned above the, data must be aligned and ideally, wrapped around the ends.
    We provide a little wrapper script to call the shrimp mapper and wrap the reads around the edge : wrapper.pl

-- When should I trust the output of contDeam.pl ?
+- When should I trust the output of contDeam.pl?

   When the deamination rates for the contaminant material are negligible.
 To verify this, one way is to use diagnostic positions on the mitochondria.
 If you have nuclear data, please retain the reads mapping to the mitochondria.
   If you know in advance that the sample is either Neanderthal or Denisova, you can use  the precomputed diagnostic positions.
-If you have an modern human, you will have to run schmutzi.pl and use the split BAM files produced by the script.
+If you have a modern human, you will have to run schmutzi.pl and use the split BAM files produced by the script.
   Inspect, the files called *cont.5p.prof and *cont.3p.prof.
 If the rates of deamination for them is higher than 1 or 2 \%, the results provided by contDeam.pl will not reliable.

-- The contamination estimate given by contDeam.pl gives me a very different result than schmutzi.pl does, why is that ?
+- The contamination estimate given by contDeam.pl gives me a very different result than schmutzi.pl does, why is that?

   There could be a few reasons:
   1. Your contamination is deaminated.
 That can be the case for museum samples.